 - Under the Mobile device in the left pane, locate your device, highlight it and click on the minus sign (-) to delete it.

-- After that, just install Outlook again, add your account, and look for improvements.
+- After that, just install Outlook again, sign in with your credentials, and wait for it to sync.

 Solution 5 – Download an older APK version of Outlook

-Finally, if you are still stuck with Outlook not syncing, you can rollback the app by installing an APK from APK Mirror (or any other APK aggregate of your choice).
-There’s definitely something flawed with the current version so, by installing an older version, Outlook should be able to sync emails successfully.
+Finally, if you are still stuck with Outlook not syncing on your Android, you can roll back the app by installing an APK from APK Mirror (or any other APK aggregate of your choice).
+There’s something flawed with the current version so, by installing an older version, Outlook should be able to sync emails successfully.

 Here’s how to download and install an Outlook APK on your phone or tablet: